-Hardcopy Workbook - the use of a hardcopy workbook delivered to students allowed them to have a tangible overview of the field trip in advance, it provided an easy-to-use set of reference material, enabled students to work off-screen and to evaluate multiple sources of material: online and hardcopy during a single exercise.
-It also allowed those with internet connectivity or hardware issues to participate in the virtual field trip and complete exercises solely on paper, although no students were in this position.
+- Hard copy workbook the use of a hard copy workbook delivered to students allowed them to have a tangible overview of the field trip in advance, and it provided an easy-to-use set of reference material that enabled students to work off-screen and to evaluate multiple sources of material online and hard copy during a single exercise.
+It also allowed those with internet connectivity or hardware issues to participate in the virtual field trip and complete exercises solely on paper, although no students were in this position. - Session recording we recorded all formal sessions, as well as informal Q&As.
+The students used these to refresh their understanding of the material as well as to catch up on missed sessions.
+The only sessions not consistently recorded were small student group sessions with PhD students, as our aim was to make these as informal, relaxed, and open as possible.
+Students were positive about the opportunities available through the recording of online teaching to catch up on and revise material in their own time.

-- Session Recording we recorded all formal sessions, as well as informal Q&As.
-The students used these to refresh material as well as to catch up on missed sessions.
-The only sessions not consistently recorded were small student group sessions with PhD students, as our aim was to make these as informal, relaxed and open as possible.
-Students were positive about the opportunities available through the recording of online teaching to catch-up on and revise material in their own time. - 680 Recognition of Challenges although we did not use the data on internet connectivity beyond identifying students who might have issues.
-We believe it was reassuring for students to know that we had considered possible barriers to participation in terms of internet connectivity, space to work effectively, other commitments etc. This helped to build trust and a shared understanding, so that when issues did arise students' felt more able to raise them.
-The students in comparison to staff did not feel that caring responsibilities affected their ability to engage in the virtual fieldtrip, but we recognize that this is cohort specific. - Multiple Interaction Opportunities providing multiple interaction opportunities with both academic staff and PhD students throughout the field trip was important.
-It is also important to recognize that still interaction will likely also have their own social networks and to build on these.

-Breadth of Learning Outcomes our main conclusion is that virtual field trips offer an additional method of training and in many ways complement actual field trips.
+- Recognition of challenges although we did not use the data on internet connectivity beyond identifying students who might have issues.
+We believe it was reassuring for students to know that we had considered possible barriers to participation in terms of factors such as internet connectivity, space to work effectively, and other commitments.
+This helped to build trust and a shared understanding, so that when issues did arise students felt more able to raise them.
+The students, in comparison to staff, did not feel that caring responsibilities affected their ability to engage in the virtual field trip, but we recognize that this is a cohort-specific issue. - Multiple interaction opportunities providing multiple interaction opportunities with both academic staff and PhD students throughout the field trip was important.
+It is also important to recognize that students will likely also have their own social networks and to build on these. - Breadth of learning outcomes our main conclusion is that virtual field trips offer an additional method of training and in many ways complement actual field trips.
 They can provide opportunities for greater and different interactions with staff that are not possible when those same staff are also dealing with the logistics of an actual field trip.
-They provide opportunities for greater synthesis of data and development of critical analytical skills over multiple geological field areas that is hard to replicate on an actual field trip.
+They provide opportunities for greater synthesis of data and the development of critical analytical skills over multiple geological field areas that are hard to replicate on an actual field trip.

 The radar plots reflect the nuances of positive and negative aspects of virtual field trips.
-We note that both pre- and post-course, for students and staff, negative aspects of the virtual field trip dominate comments.
-But that these are countered by positive comments on aspects of virtual field trips and online teaching and learning and perhaps most notably the breadth in learning outcomes and experience.
-We can learn from this drawing-on the findings to inform future design and delivery of virtual field trips in a blended-learning environment to expand and develop their positive aspects.
+We note that both pre- and post-course negative aspects of the virtual field trip dominate comments with respect to both students and staff.
+However, we note that these are countered by positive comments on aspects of virtual field trips and online teaching and learning, perhaps most notably by those regarding the breadth of learning outcomes and experience.
+We can learn from this by drawing on these findings to inform future design and delivery of virtual field trips in a blended learning environment to expand and develop their positive aspects.